 As DCTs are becoming widely accepted as the new standard, site frustrations have become more commonplace.
 Some of these include lack of communication and technology integration, management challenges, and increased site costs.
 Your team should be prepared to assess these challenges and strategize how to deal with them.

 In order to have a successful clinical trial, the patient’s voice should be considered throughout the entire developmental journey.
-Too often clinical trial sites will opt for a “one size fits all approach” before asking the patient how they would prefer the trial to run.
-Patients are the key stakeholders and the focus for DCTs, so why aren’t their voices being prioritized?
+Patients are the key stakeholders and the focus for DCTs, so how can their voices be prioritized?

-• Consider how the patient voice can benefit DCTs
+- Consider how obtaining input and co-creating can benefit DCTs